Student Loan Programs

 Loan proceeds are sent to New England Law by Electronic Funds Transfer (EFT).
 Generally, Federal Stafford Loans are disbursed in two installments — at the start of the fall semester and the start of the spring semester.
 Any refund check due to the student after receipt of the loan will not be available until after the start of classes in either semester.
 Refund checks can be picked up at the Office of Student Accounts (46 Church Street, second floor).

 This program allows eligible graduate students to borrow up to their cost of attendance, minus other financial aid.
-Graduate PLUS loans have a fixed interest rate of 7.9%.
+The interest rate on the Federal Direct Graduate PLUS Loan is fixed at 7.21% for new loans disbursed for the academic year 2014-2015.
 As with unsubsidized Stafford Loans, the borrower is responsible for the interest, which begins to accrue after each disbursement.

-There is a 4.204% origination fee on the Grad PLUS loan, deducted from the loan amount prior to disbursement.
+For loans originated in the 2014-2015 academic year, an origination fee of 4.288% is deducted from the loan amount prior to disbursement.
 The maximum amount of Federal Grad PLUS Loans you may borrow each year is limited by the cost of attendance.

 Grad PLUS loans are subject to credit review and the appearance of the loan on your award letter does not guarantee approval.
 If you are denied the loan based on credit, you will be contacted by Direct Loans to secure an endorser for the loan.